This is the multi-page printable view of this section. Click here to print.

 Key Elements:

 • network: Project-level network configuration, including VNet, subnets, and network tags.
+Use Managed for Azure-managed networking.

-• identity: Project-level identity and RBAC assignments.
+• identity: Project-level identity and RBAC assignments, with explicit scopes for each role.

-• pools: Role-specific Dev Box pools (e.g., backend, frontend).
+• pools: Role-specific Dev Box pools (e.g., backend, frontend) with VM SKU specified for each pool.

 • environmentTypes: Environments available to the project.